Sound Power : Definitions, Terms, Units, Measurements

-Introduction : The immense range of human hearing, 0.000000000001 watts to 100 watts or more, means using Absolute Sound Power Values is not practical for everyday use, a neat solution is the Sound Power Leveldecibel descriptor.
+The range of human hearing is 0.000000000001 watts to 100 watts or more, so absolute sound power values are not practical for everyday use.
+However a neat solution is the Sound Power Level decibel descriptor - discussed below.

 Some Typical Sound Power Levels

-uses the 10 lg equation so, as a rule of thumb:
+uses the 10 lg factor so, as a rule of thumb:

 3 dB = a factor of 2 in sound power

 10 dB = a factor of 10 in sound power